-Part 5 of KCSiE 2022 sees the integration of guidance on sexual violence and sexual violence and sexual harassment on sexual on sexual violence and sexual harassment.
+Part 5 of KCSiE 2023 sees the integration of guidance on sexual violence and sexual harassment.

 Children may be harmed by other children or young people.
 All staff recognise that children can abuse other children and are trained to understand and implement the school's policy and procedures regarding child-on-child abuse.
 All child-on-child abuse is unacceptable and will be taken seriously.
 It is most likely to include, but is not limited to: